Compulsive behavior: Gambling

 Compulsive gambling is characterized by having the desire to gamble and not being able to resist said desires.
 The gambling leads to serious personal and social issues in the individual's life.
 This compulsive behavior usually begins in early adolescence for men and between the ages of 20-40 for women.
 People who have issues controlling compulsions to gamble usually have an even harder time resisting when they are having a stressful time in life.
 People who gamble compulsively tend to run into issues with family members, the law, and the places and people they gamble with.
 The majority of the issues with this compulsive behavior are due to lack of money to continue gambling or pay off debt from previous gambling.
-Compulsive gambling can be helped with various forms of treatment such as Cognitive Behavioral Therapy, Self-help or Twelve-step programs, and potentially medication.
+Compulsive gambling can be helped with various forms of treatment such as cognitive behavioral therapy, self-help or twelve-step programs, and potentially medication.

-Trichotillomania and skin picking
+Body-focused repetitive behaviours

 Trichotillomania is classified as a compulsive picking of hair of the body.
 It can be from any place on the body that has hair.
 This picking results in bald spots.
 Most people who have mild trichotillomania can overcome it via concentration and more self-awareness.

 Those with compulsive skin picking have issues with picking, rubbing, digging, or scratching the skin.
 These activities are usually to get rid of unwanted blemishes or marks on the skin.
 These compulsions also tend to leave abrasions and irritation on the skin.
 This can lead to infection or other issues in healing.
 These acts tend to be prevalent in times of anxiety, boredom, or stress.
 Reviews recommend behavioral interventions such as habit reversal training and decoupling.